Baseball Coaching Staff

 While at Rider Woodrow played in 144 games, starting 114 as a catcher or designated hitter, and collected 91 hits.
 His career fielding percentage was .983.

-“Having played here for four years, Eric has a complete understanding of what we are trying to do,” Davis said.
+“Having played here for four years and after coaching here last year, Eric has a complete understanding of what we are trying to do,” Davis said.
 “We are excited to have him and we will certainly benefit.”

 During his time at Rider the Broncs won two MAAC Championships and advanced to NCAA tournaments in 2008 and 2010.
 As a senior he had a hit in the NCAA tournament against Rice and as a freshman had a hit in the NCAA tournament against Cal State Fullerton.